What is the product discovery workshop? Verify the value of your product

 A product discovery workshop allows us to deliver products faster.
 It helps businesses to get their products out the door before their competitors.

 Now, you might feel that a product discovery workshop is a waste of time if you're under pressure to release your product as soon as possible.
-You might think: If I know what I'm building, why bother with the entire workshop?
-In reality, business owners rarely know what they are building until they finally set out to do that.
+You might think: If I know what I'm building, why bother with the whole workshop?
+In reality, business owners rarely know what they are building until they finally set out to do it.

 A discovery workshop helps the team to get the product shipped sooner by: